-INTRODUCTION TO THE DSPXTRA-HD
+INTRODUCTION TO THE DSPXTRA-FM

-The BW Broadcst DSPXtra-HD is a new generation of digital audio signal processor for digital broadcasting such as DAB, HD Radio or internet streaming.
-Using the latest multi-band DSP technology the DSPXtra-HD offers a versatile and powerful tool in creating a loud punchy on-air presence.
+The BW Broadcast DSPXtra-FM is a new generation of digital audio signal processor that can be used to process audio ready for FM and digital broadcasting such as DAB, HD Radio or internet streaming.

+Using the latest multi-band DSP technology the DSPXtra-FM offers a versatile and powerful tool in creating a loud punchy on-air presence.

-The DSPXtra-HD has been designed and built from scratch using a new approach to the design of a digital audio processor that incorporates the most up to date components.
-Cutting edge technologies allow the DSPXtra-HD to produce similar results to other processors in the market but in a simpler more cost effective way.
+The DSPXtra-FM has been designed and built from scratch using a new approach to the design of a digital audio processor that incorporates the most up to date components.
+Cutting edge technologies allow the DSPXtra-FM to produce similar results to other processors in the market but in a simpler more cost effective way.
 The advances we have made have allowed us to pass the savings on to our customers.